ACARS server API

 Peek Messages

 Another special one.
-Comparable to POLL, but returns all messages directed to the callsign that are still in the queue.
+Comparable to POLL, but returns all messages directed to the callsign that are still in the database (last 24 hours).
+This can be a whole lot of messages so don't use this without giving it some thought.
 No 'relayed' time is recorded, and the peeking station is not shown as being on line.
 Meant for message retrieval by automated processing devices, such as event time loggers for virtual airlines.

 DataReq messages